-You know that layer 2 switches only will switch Ethernet frames within a VLAN, and if we want we can filter traffic based on layer 2 (for example with port-security).
-The multilayer switch can do the same but is also able to route between VLANS and filter on layer 3 or 4 using access-lists.
+You know that layer two switches only will switch Ethernet frames within a VLAN, and if we want we can filter traffic based on layer two (for example with port-security).
+The multilayer switch can do the same but is also able to route between VLANs and filter on layers three or four using access lists.

-Forwarding on layer 2 is based on the destination MAC address.
-Our switch learns the source MAC addresses on incoming frames and it builds the MAC address table.
-Whenever an Ethernet frame enters one of our interfaces, we’ll check the MAC address table to find the destination MAC address and we’ll send it out the correct interface.
+Forwarding on layer two is based on the destination MAC address.
+Our switch learns the source MAC addresses on incoming frames, and it builds the MAC address table.
+Whenever an Ethernet frame enters one of our interfaces, we’ll check the MAC address table to find the destination MAC address, and we’ll send it out to the correct interface.

 Back in the days…switching was done at hardware speed while routing was done in software.
-Nowadays both switching and routing is done at hardware speed.
-In the remaining of this lesson you’ll learn why.
+Nowadays, both switching and routing are done at hardware speed.
+In the remaining of this lesson, you’ll learn why.

 Let’s take a look at the difference between handling Ethernet Frames and IP Packets:

-The life of a layer 2 switch is simple:
+The life of a layer two switch is simple:

 There is no alteration of the Ethernet frame!

-- Check the ARP table to see if there’s a layer 2 to 3 mapping for H2.
-If there is no mapping the multilayer switch will send an ARP request.
+1. Check the ARP table to see if there’s a layer two to 3 mapping for H2.
+If there is no mapping, the multilayer switch will send an ARP request.

-- The TTL (time to live) field in the IP packet is decreased by 1 and because of this the IP header checksum will be recalculated.
+4. The TTL (time to live) field in the IP packet is decreased by one, and because of this, the IP header checksum will be recalculated.

 R1(config)#ip route 3.3.3.0 255.255.255.0 192.168.23.3